littlealan-dev/cinema-tickets/README.md

 # Cinema Tickets Code Test

-This repository contains Java implementations of a cinema ticket purchasing system.
+This repository contains Java implementations of a cinema ticket purchasing system, a coding exercise for the job application of Java Software Engineer at DWP.
 The implementation demonstrates core logic for handling ticket purchases, payment processing, and seat reservations.

 ## Table of Contents
 - [Project Structure](#project-structure)